 It is important to remember that when you are assessing the metabolites of the neurotransmitters dopamine, norepinephrine and serotonin on the OAT test these are not specifically assessing the levels of these neurotransmitters in the brain.

 While these neurotransmitters are important in the brain the whole autonomic nervous system uses neurotransmitters, in fact, there is more serotonin produced in the gut than the brain.
+There is no perfect test to assess neurotransmitter levels in the brain so it is important to take into account your signs and symptoms along with the results.

 Markers 33 to 40 on the Great Plains Organic Acid Test help with the understanding of the neurotransmitters.

 Quinolinic and kynurenic are tryptophan metabolites, low B6 can be a factor in reducing tryptophan conversion to 5HTP and serotonin, and can increase the conversion of tryptophan to quinolinic acid and kynurenic acid which are both neuroinflammatory.
+High levels of inflammation can cause or worsen behavioural problems and mood issues.

-High levels of these metabolites are seen in autism, ADHD, depression, anxiety, and dementia.
+Abnormal organic acids results are seen in autism, ADHD, depression, anxiety, and dementia.

 This makes the Great Plains Lab Organic Acids Test one of the best options for assessing the underlying causes of learning difficulties, behavioral problems and mental health issues.